 Product demand for our PC business has historically been closely associated with consumer spending on home repair and remodeling projects, and therefore, trends in existing home sales serve as a leading indicator.
-Overall, the market for existing homes are beginning to show more negative signals.
-According to the National Association of Realtors® ("NAR"), total existing-home sales in March dropped 8.5 percent from February; however, overall sales increased year-over-year for the ninth straight month, up 0.8 percent from a year ago.
-Due to the COVID-19 outbreak, existing home sales slowed in March and more temporary interruptions to home sales are expected in the near term.
-While sales have declined, the NAR reports that home prices remain strong for the time being.
+Overall, the market for existing homes are showing some improvements.
+According to the National Association of Realtors® ("NAR"), total existing-home sales rebounded at a record pace in June showing signs of a market turnaround after three straight months of sales declines caused by the pandemic.
+According to the NAR, total existing home sales increased 20.7 percent since May, although overall home sales were down 11.3 percent from a year ago.